ajnirp/ajnirp.github.io/_posts/2015-12-7-Y-Combinator-Derivation.md

 This is interesting. `F` is a function that takes a number argument (bear in mind that numbers in the lambda calculus are just functions). `G` is a function that takes as input two arguments: a function `F` and a number argument `x`. `G F` is therefore a partially applied function that takes one more argument as input.
 This function `G F` is equal [1] to `F`, which is the input to `G`.

 In other words, `F` is a fixed point of `G`.
 So if we know `G`, we can find `F` by finding its fixed point.
 How do we do that?
 Ideally we would have a function `Y` which would take as input another function and returns its fixed point.
 This is of course the Y combinator that is the subject of this blog post.
-Givens such a function, we could then pass `G` to it and get back `G`'s fixed point `F`.
+Given such a function, we could then pass `G` to it and get back `G`'s fixed point `F`.
 In other words:

     F := Y G